jgray314/Advent-of-Code/README.md

 # Advent of Code
-Temporary place to hold results of playing around with 2018 AoC.
+Temporary place to hold results of playing around with various historic AoC.
 Using lightweight browser based IDE to verify.

 _Spoiler warning_